HCScorp/ssl/README.md

     has 1 aSensor
 }

-global {
-    realtime
-}
+# no global definition, default: realtime
 ```

-To generate Docker images that contains defined apps in the script, you can execute the following command:
+To generate Docker images that contains defined apps in the script, simply execute:

 ```
-./run.sh DOCKER_USER PATH_TO_SSL_SCRIPT
+./run.sh DOCKER_USER ~/aScript.ssl
 ```

-Where DOCKER_USER is the first part of the built image tag (pattern "DOCKER_USER/appName") and PATH_TO_SSL_SCRIPT is the path to the SSL script that defines the simulation.
+Where DOCKER_USER will be the first part of the built image tag (of the form "DOCKER_USER/anApp").

+## Old fashioned way

-## Build the project
+### Build the project

 To build SSL, you need to perform a `mvn clean package` at the root of the project.

-## Generate code from SSL script
+### Generate code from SSL script

 To generate the simulation code, simply run this command after building SSL: